XanaduAI/flamingpy/README.md

 > Fault-Tolerant Quantum Computation with Static Linear Optics, PRX Quantum, Vol. 2, No. 4, 2021,
 > [DOI:10.1103/prxquantum.2.040353](http://dx.doi.org/10.1103/PRXQuantum.2.040353)

+In addition to the authors above, the developers would like to thank Michael Vasmer and Ashlesha Patil for their contributions to the pre-release project.
 ## License

 FlamingPy is **free** and **open source**, and released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).